jsorrell/CarpetSkyAdditions/README.md

 ---

-#### Ancient Debris Given as a Hero of the Village Gift in the Nether ####
+#### Piglin Brutes Drop Ancient Debris ####
 Provides *Ancient Debris*

-Armorers, Toolsmiths, and Weaponsmiths will sometimes gift village heroes Ancient Debris while in the Nether.
+A Carpet setting enables Piglin Brutes to spawn in bastions.
+These Brutes have a chance to drop Ancient Debris.

 ---